Stelluuh/GameSaga/README.md

 Backend: The backend of the app is built using Ruby on Rails, providing a RESTful API to handle data storage and retrieval.
 The database is managed using PostgreSQL, ensuring data persistence and reliability.

-Bootstrap: CSS framework for responsive web design. used for styling and layout purposes.

 External API Integration: The app integrates with an external API from IGDB to fetch game data, providing a seamless experience for users to access comprehensive information about their favorite games.